 This time last year I had just returned home from my first trip to India, it feels like both a lifetime and an instant ago.
 I received a photo this week that reminded me why we do what we're doing.

-On my trip, I spent time working in the factory where we produce most of our business shirts.
+On my trip, I spent time working in the factory where we produce most of our organic business shirts.
 The factory itself is a social enterprise, providing jobs and opportunities for people from low-income communities and disadvantaged backgrounds.
 Each year they conduct training programs, which Little Yellow Birdsupports financially, for women that have no skills and limited opportunities to enter the workforce.
-The week before I arrived the teacher for the training class left and so my job (despite a lack of sewing ability) was to teach this group of women what I did know.
+The week before I arrived the teacher for the training class left and so my job on arrival was to teach this group of women how to sew.

 Some of the ladies from our training program with their first patchwork quilt (Vijaya -far right), Oct 2015